manoj23/ovh-dns-get-consumer-key/README.md

 * OVH_REDIR: the URL to which the validation URL will redirect to

 Then, run the script and you should get the consumer key as well as the validation URL.
-Open the validation URL on your browser to validate that credential.
+Open the validation URL in your browser to validate that credential.